jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 This is one of those pieces of advice that equally applies to men and women.
 Sure, men don't need to spend ***as much*** time with other people, they still need some connections.

 We all need people to share the ups with and help us during the downs.
-There have been numerous studies to [show the value of social connections on health and longevity.](https://www.takingcharge.csh.umn.edu/why-personal-relationships-are-important){: target="_blank" rel="noopener noreferrer"}
+There have been numerous studies to [show the value of social connections on health and longevity.](https://www.takingcharge.csh.umn.edu/why-personal-relationships-are-important){: target="_blank" rel="noreferrer noopener"}

 It is a special kind of torture to be around people but not really feel connected with them.